Twisted Metal 2

 Twisted Metal 2 (Note: Known in Europe as Twisted Metal World Tour) is a vehicular combat video game developed by SingleTrac and published by Sony Computer Entertainment.
 The second game in the Twisted Metal series, it was originally released in 1996 for PlayStation and Windows.

 The Microsoft Windows version features slightly cut-down graphics compared to the PlayStation version but doesn't require a 3D accelerator video card.
 It also features multiplayer mode over a modem line or Internet.

-Two years after its release, Twisted Metal 2 was re-released as part of the PlayStation's Greatest Hits imprint, however, it was published under 989 Studios, a subsidiary of Sony Computer Entertainment America.
+Two years after its release, Twisted Metal 2 was re-released as part of the PlayStation's Greatest Hits imprint.
+However, the re-release was published under 989 Studios, a subsidiary of Sony Computer Entertainment America.
 It was also released for download on the PlayStation Network in Japan on July 26, 2007 and North America on November 1, 2007.
 On July 18, 2023, it was then made available for PlayStation 4 and PlayStation 5.